What Is the Tor Browser? A Beginner’s Guide

 2. Whonix: Whonix is an operating system that runs Tor in a virtual machine.
 It isolates the Tor network from the rest of the system, providing extra security.

-3. Firewall and antivirus software: A solid antivirus program helps protect your device from malware and threats while surfing the dark web.
+3. Firewall and antivirus: A tested antivirus program helps protect your device from malware and threats while surfing the dark web.

-4. OpenPGP (Pretty Good Privacy): OpenPGP encrypts and decrypts messages, helping users communicate securely on the dark web.
+4. OpenPGP: OpenPGP encrypts and decrypts messages, helping users communicate securely on the dark web.

 5. NoScript: NoScript is a browser extension that prevents malicious scripts or plugins from running.